sidestream-tech/unified-auctions-ui/bot-twitter/README.md

-# Auctions twitter bot
+# Unified Auctions bot

-## What is our "Unified Auctions Bot"?
+## What is "Unified Auctions Bot"?

-Our "Unified Auctions Bot", is a server side application, with a collection of tools for interacting with the blockchain and participating in MakerDAO collateral Auctions.
+Unified Auctions Bot" is a server-side application with two distinct functionalities:

+- `Twitter bot` – a script that periodically fetches collateral auctions and publish a tweet if it finds a new auction
-The bot can be hosted by any user, provided, they configure the bot properly over the environment variables.
+- `Keeper bot` – a script that periodically fetches collateral auctions, and their market values, and if find that any of them are profitable, executes respective transactions (authorisations and bidding) The bot can be hosted by any user, provided, they configure related environment variables.
+For more details, please refer to [`Environment variables`](#environment-variables) section below.

-The bot currently has two main features.
-The first is the ability to tweet about new auctions, quickly alerting users about new auctions.
-We are hosting our own version of this Twitter Bot.
-You can find its account [here](https://twitter.com/MakerDaiBot).

-The second feature is the "Keeper".
-This is an automated system for bidding on certain auctions.
-Through configuration in the environment variables, you can provide a wallet secret key as well as a minimum profitability (in DAI).
-Once this profitability threshold is reached the bot will automatically bid on the Auction for you.

-In order to use the bot please fill out all required [environment variables](#environment-variables) below.
-You can skip all optional variables, or those that are not required for the feature you want to use.
-Afterwards follow our Setup guides.

 ## Setup